openstack/octavia/doc/source/api/octaviaapi.rst

 Delete Quota
 ************

-Delete a project's quota, reseting it to the configured default quotas.
+Delete a project's quota, resetting it to the configured default quotas.

 +----------------+-----------------------------------------------------------+
 | Request Type   | ``DELETE``                                                |